 In the section below you can see a fantastic community-made infographic which details all of the available Primer and Detnator attacks for the four Javelins at launch - as you'll see, there's a surprisingly broad range of ways to build your Javelins and squad, whether you plan on playing solo and attaining Combos all on your lonesome, or with the help of friends.

-Looking for more explainers?
-Our Anthem tips page will get you off to a flyer, or read more about the Anthem demo start date and early access in our dedicated page, or go in-depth with our explainers on Anthem classes and Colossus, Storm, Interceptor and Ranger builds, an in-depth look at Combos, Primers and Detonators and Elemental Effects and debuffs explained, or specific advice on how to unlock new Javelins and switch Javelin and how to Deactivate the Barrier for the Triple Threat puzzle solution, plus Anthem Ember Piece locations, where to find Embers and what they do, how to get your Anthem Legion of Dawn armour and other pre-order bonuses, how the Anthem Alliance system works and finally in-depth looks at the Anthem Pilot Level cap, XP and how to level fast and Anthem gear score, farming and loot system explained and finally a deep-dive on Anthem Masterwork and Legendary gear explained, a Masterwork list and how to farm them.
+Looking for more Anthem explainers like this?
+Our Anthem tips page is a great place to start, or our Anthem guide and walkthrough mission list hub, which has all our Anthem pages in one place, including in-depth looks at Anthem Javelin classes, how to unlock Javelins and some Colossus, Storm, Interceptor and Ranger builds, another in-depth look at Combos, Primers and Detonators and Elemental Effects and debuffs explained, or specific advice on how to Deactivate the Barrier for the Triple Threat puzzle solution.
+Here's where to find Anthem Collectibles, Anthem Ember Pieces and Anthem Treasure Chests, and how to get your Anthem Legion of Dawn armour and other pre-order bonuses, how the Anthem Alliance system works too.
+Finally, for levelling and grinding, here's an explainer of Anthem Pilot Level, XP and how to level fast, Anthem loot, gear, and the loot system explained and finally a deep-dive on Anthem Masterwork and Legendary gear explained, a Masterwork list and how to farm them.

 Combo list of Primers and Detonators, and other things to know